dstnbrkr/componentkit/_docs/indentation.md

 permalink: /docs/indentation.html
 ---

-Because Components are often deeply nested structures, it's rarely possible to fit them on one line.
+Because components are often deeply nested structures, it's rarely possible to fit them on one line.
 We've developed some best practices for indentation unique to Components code.
 These rules should generally *not* be applied to non-Components code.

 - Put a newline before `new`, so that parameters left-align instead of aligning by semicolon.
 - Put a newline after `:` if the parameter value stretches to multiple lines.